aminshahid573/ai-cli-tool/README.md

 ## Acknowledgments

-- Google Gemini AI for providing the AI capabilities
+- Google Gemini AI for providing the AI capabilities.
 - The open-source community for inspiration and tools